 The Basic Steps of Creating the Perfect Flow

-Flows are something the whole team has been looking forward to for the longest time now and it will transform the way you use SMSBump.
+Flows are something that will fully transform the way you use SMSBump.

-The main purpose of the flows is to create a sequence of automated actions based upon different triggers, covering the entire sales funnel.
-It will optimise the process of setting up automated text messages and will make your marketing efforts much more personalised and focused.
+The main purpose of flows is to create a sequence of automated actions based upon different triggers, covering the entire sales funnel.
+It will optimize the process of setting up automated text messages and will make your marketing campaigns much more tailored and effective.

 Before we delve into the different options we have developed for flow structures, let’s take a quick look at the basics behind creating a flow.

 You can access Flows from your SMSBump dashboard.
 Keep in mind that the feature is available for users on Growth plan, or higher.

 Here you can see 3 main fields.
 Under My Flows, you will see the flows which you've created.
 If you have activated any predefined flow, it will appear here as well.